 The banner you see to the bottom right gets an average of 7 clicks a DAY when my average visitor count is 600+.
 That’s a 1.1% CTR and even less on some days.
 This is horrible considering the double digits I just showed you.

 But what I did which I though worked, but then actually ended up making me LESS sales was this:

-I replaced that same ad with a picture (see it on the right) of myself giving a brief author bio where I introduce myself and then link people to my affiliate promotion.
+I replaced that same ad with a picture (see it on the right, and I did link it) of myself giving a brief author bio where I introduce myself and then link people to my affiliate promotion.
 How did this affect clicks?